 xx%

-Manufacturing biosimilars and developing low-cost TPO-RA alternatives
+Manufacturing biosimilars and developing low-cost TPO-RA alternatives.

 Hetero Drugs Ltd.